TomEphraimPerez/newdv/README.md

    *  Includes serialization of Node called when creating new node objects in   `dv_routing.java` (the main file)
    *  Used the server id, IP Address, and port fields to calculate a hash code for the Node object
    *  Efficiently add new nodes to the routing table upon intialization
-* Contributed on Crash command --> `disable()`
+* Contributed on Crash command
-   * Calls `disable()` to safely close connections for any given server node ID and remove node from the network topology
+   * Basically safely exiting main program by closing ALL connections in the network topology
-   * Updates `routingTable` to accomodate this change so costs and current nodes and neighbors are updated
-   * Will throw errors if connection from server or from neighbors cannot be disabled
 * Set up demo environment, which consists of four virtual machines
    * The virtual machines were connected via a virtual subnet address 10.0.2.x.
    * Additionally, they were configured to generate a random MAC address, otherwise it would use the same MAC as the host machine.